This will pass undetected under PyInstaller detect machinery,

 - The C-module must sit just beside the wrapper module (thus a relative import would work).

-Also some restrictions apply, due to the way the SWIG wrapper is implemented:
+Also some restrictions apply for Python 3, due to the way the SWIG wrapper is implemented:

 - The C-module will become a global module.
 As a consequence, you can not